cryspen/bertie/tests/README.md

 ### OpenSSL

-The [openssl-interop.sh] script can be used to run Bertie against OpenSSL.
+The [openssl-interop.sh] script can be used to run t13 against OpenSSL.

 [bogo readme]: ../bogo_shim/README.md
 [openssl-interop.sh]: ./openssl-interop.sh